jandom-devel/ScalaFixExamples/docker/instructions.md

   * `/home/scalafix/ScalaFix/core/src/test/scala/it/unich/scalafix/` contains the unit tests;
   * `/home/scalafix/ScalaFix/bench/src/main/scala/it/unich/scalafix/jmh/` contains benchmarks.

+## Other

-From the `/home/scalafix/ScalaFix` directory you can run  the unit tests with `sbt test` and the benchmarks with `sbt bench/Jmh/run <classname>`.
+From the `/home/scalafix/ScalaFix` directory you can run the ScalaFix unit tests with `sbt` and, from the SBT prompt `sbt:scalafix>` , give the command `test` (note that this SBT prompt is different from the previous one since you must be in the `/home/scalafix/ScalaFix` directory).
+From the same SBT prompt you can execute the benchmarks with `bench/Jmh/run` (it takes about 33 minutes).

+The Dockerfile which generates the current image is available in `/home/scalafix/ScalaFixExamples/docker`.